-This lower intermediate course (the equivalent of a third semester course) is designed particularly to help students improve their communicative skills.
+This lower intermediate course (the equivalent of a third semester course) is designed particularly to help you improve their communicative skills.
 The course begins with a grammatical review to reinforce and build upon the grammatical elements introduced in the first year of study.
-Thereafter the course places emphasis on developing students’ ability to speak the language.
+Thereafter, the course places emphasis on developing your ability to speak the language.
 Students often work in pairs and follow examples of native speakers presented in audio and visual materials.
 Group work continues outside the classroom where various assignments require students to interact with local Italians.

-Students will read and analyze a variety of authentic texts that focus on popular, non-specialist topics as a way to develop their skills in reading and writing and to develop a more nuanced understanding of the Italian culture.
-In-class activities, such as games, role-playing, and presentations, help students to expand their vocabulary and acquire socio-linguistic competence.
-This communicative approach also allows students to refine their use and understanding of grammatical structures, including:
+You will read and analyze a variety of authentic texts that focus on popular, non-specialist topics as a way to develop their skills in reading and writing and to develop a more nuanced understanding of the Italian culture.
+In-class activities, such as games, role-playing, and presentations, will help you to expand your vocabulary and acquire socio-linguistic competence.
+This communicative approach will also allow you to refine your use and understanding of grammatical structures, including:

 - Uso dell’imperfetto, del passato prossimo e del trapassato prossimo

 - Particelle NE e CI

 - Verbi impersonali